enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

-* **Head**: The head.mjs file is for customizing your document’s <head> tag.
+* **Head**: The head.mjs file is for customizing your document’s `<head>` tag.
 * **Pages**: The pages folder enables file-based routing.
 To add a route just add an HTML file to this directory (or another directory within it).
 The name of the file will be the URL you view it at.
 For example, `app/pages/about.html` will be viewed at `/about`.
-* **Elements**: The elements folder is where you keep your [Enhance Elements](https://enhance.dev/docs/elements).
+* **Elements**: The elements folder is where you keep your [Enhance Elements](/docs/elements).
 These are custom element templates that get rendered server side and set your HTML page up for progressive enhancement.
-* **Components**: The components folder is where you keep your single file web components.
+* **Components**: The components folder is where you keep your [single file web components](/docs/components).
 These components are rendered server-side, but also include client-side code for additional interactivity.
 This allows you to add progressive enhancements to your component in one file.
 * **API**: The api folder is preconfigured to expose data to your file-based routes.
-For example, the file app/api/index.mjs will automatically pass state to app/pages/index.mjs as well as expose an endpoint for standard REST verbs like get and post.
+For example, the file `app/api/index.mjs` will automatically pass state to `app/pages/index.mjs` as well as expose an endpoint for standard REST verbs like GET and POST.
 * **Browser**: The browser folder is preconfigured to output a bundle to be used when progressively enhancing your pages in the browser.
-Files in app/browser are bundled to /public/browser/.
+Files in `app/browser` are bundled to `/public/browser/`.

-For more details on these folders and the structure of an Enhance application refer to [enhance.dev/docs/conventions/structure](https://enhance.dev/docs/conventions/structure).
+For more details on these folders and the structure of an Enhance application refer to [Enhance Project Structure](/docs/conventions/structure).

 ## Scaffold API Routes and Data Layer